-- All council decisions are published online together with supporting information to outline why that decision was chosen above other options.
-The Council follows the Government Communication Service guidance on providing clear and accurate information. - The Council publishes information on its website in accordance with the requirements of the Government's Transparency Code. - The Council reports performance against targets and financial targets on a regular basis.
-This reporting incorporates services provided by all models of delivery including services shared with other authorities, partnerships and contracted out services. - The Council published its annual review of the Corporate Plan. - Internal Audit operates in accordance with the Public Sector Internal Audit Standards (PSIAS) and the CIPFA statement on "The role of the head of internal audit in public service organisations" (2010).
+- All council decisions are published online together with supporting information to outline why that decision was chosen.
+The Council follows the Government Communication Service guidance on providing clear and accurate information. - The Council publishes information on its website in accordance with the requirements of the Government's Transparency Code. - The Council reports performance against targets and financial targets on a regular basis. - The Council published its annual review of the Corporate Plan. - Internal Audit operates in accordance with the Public Sector Internal Audit Standards (PSIAS) and the CIPFA statement on "The role of the head of internal audit in public service organisations" (2010).
 All audit conclusions and progress with resulting action plans are reported to the Audit Committee, to ensure that appropriate action is taken.

-4.0 REVIEW OF EFFECTIVENESS
+3.0 REVIEW OF EFFECTIVENESS

-4.1 The Council uses a number of ways to review and assess the effectiveness of its governance arrangements.
+3.1 The Council uses a number of ways to review and assess the effectiveness of its governance arrangements.
 These are set out below: